 A gingivoplasty could be needed for individuals who have undergone a gingivectomy with gum tissue grafting.
 This medical procedure can be used to reshape the grafted tissue for a more aesthetically pleasing look.
 It is also often combined with orthodontic treatments to give an individual a better smile.

 When an individual is between 6 to 10 years of age is when the clefts of the alveolus are typically treated, because that is when the bone can be taken from the hips or ribs and be packed into the defective area.
 The gingivoalveoperiosteoplasty in cleft requires the need for bone grafting at a young age.
 The gingivoalveoperiosteoplasty procedure and cleft palate repair gingivoperiosteoplasty make use of the higher regenerative potential of children below the age of five.

-This procedure involves raising of a full mucoperiosteal flap from the neighbouring tissue and sliding it over the cleft to cover it.
-The periosteum of the adjacent area now covers the cleft area.
-Periosteum is a tissue rich in osteoblasts which are the bone forming cells.
-These deposit new bone into the defect and fill up the alveolus.
+The procedure of gingivoalveoperiosteoplasty in cleft or gingivoalveoperiosteoplasty in plastic surgery is about raising a full mucoperiosteal flap from the neighboring tissue and sliding it over the cleft for the purpose of covering it.
+The cleft area is covered by the periosteum of the adjacent area.
+Periosteum is a tissue that is rich in osteoblasts, which are known as bone-forming cells.
+These deposit new bone into the defect, thereby filling up the alveolus.